revaturelabs/interviewquestions/Java.md

 <blockquote>

-Singleton is a type of bean object scope in which only one instance of bean is created. and this same instance will be shared globally for each request made for that bean.
+Singleton is a type of bean object scope in which only one instance of the bean is created, and this same instance is shared globally for each request made for that bean.
+The singleton bean scope is used for stateless beans that do not maintain any internal state, such as utility classes or service classes.
+The singleton scope offers benefits like improved performance, consistency, and simplicity in configuration.

 </blockquote>